eth-sc-comp/benchmarks/README.md

 execute the benchmarks.
 The results are collected in `results.db` sqlite3 database and the csv and json files `results-[timestamp].csv/json`.

 To generate graphs, run `python gen_graph.py`.
-Results.
 For example, you can look at the cumulative distribution function (CDF) graph to get an overview.
 Here, the different tools's performances are displayed, with X axis showing time, and the Y axis showing the number of problems solved within that time